63 per cent of people want the Lords to be democratically elected whilst 27 per cent would like to see it abolished altogether.

 Over half of peers made 10 or fewer spoken contributions for the entire 2016/17 Parliamentary session.
 Yet these members claimed over £7.3m in expenses and over a third of peers spoke five times or fewer in the past year and yet still charged the taxpayer over £4.1m in expenses.

 It’s time to reform this outdated and frankly embarrassing relic of Britain’s past.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.